Chrystal (musician): Life and career

 For the rest of her name, see) is from Farnworth in Greater Manchester and was born in 1988 or 1989.
 Growing up, she was an ardent fan of R&B, hip hop, UK garage, and the Vengaboys.
 She suffered from major depression and suicidal thoughts when she was fifteen and had a daughter in her late teens.
 Aged 22, she was studying law at the University of Bolton, but dropped out and transferred to Manchester Creative And Media Academy, at which she read music and music production.
 In 2015, she was regularly attending and performing at raves with her sister.
 She began uploading Bolton-based videos, which brought her to the attention of the independent label 37 Records, who signed her.

 In 2017, she released "Waves", a track inspired by the donk she was exposed to whilst clubbing as a teenager.
 She was originally going to release the track the year before but its release was delayed after 37 signed her.
 BBC Radio 1Xtra declared the track its Weekend Anthem, while Beats 1 declared it its World Record and The Sunday Times listed it as one of its "hottest tracks".
 Matthew Whitehouse of i-D magazine described the track as "a bold and funny debut about not giving a fuck" that "bounds out the blocks with stacks of attitude and contains the best opening line we've heard all year ("I'm from B-O-L-T-O-N, I write a million lines and go through bare biro pens")".

 Orchard then released "New Shoes" in November 2017, a track about her life experiences produced by 169, followed by "2 Real" in February 2018, a track mastered by Mandy Parnell.
 The latter track was accompanied by a video co-produced by Harry Lindley of SB.TV, which featured her sister and cousin and was variously filmed in her house, Bridgewater Mill, the arches near Bolton Town Hall, and Moses Gate Country Park.
 That November, she released "Vibe", which featured a verse from Virginia-based rapper Rozwell Fitzroy.

-"[Disclosure's] music was just so fresh [in 2013], when I first heard White Noise, I felt like I’d never heard anything like that before.
-I loved Timbaland as a producer growing up, I was obsessed with his choice of sounds and samples & artists like Missy Elliot, Aaliyah.
+"[Disclosure's] music was just so fresh [in 2013], when I first heard White Noise, I felt like I'd never heard anything like that before.
+I loved Timbaland as a producer growing up, I was obsessed with his choice of sounds and samples & artists like Missy Elliott, Aaliyah.
 All the 90s/00s RnB & producers really.
 UK garage & bassline too and being from Bolton I was very heavily influenced by bounce music as a teenager, CDs of live sets always got passed around and copied from clubs like Wigan Pier, Cricketers, Maximes.
 And Max Martin is probably one of if not my favourite producer and songwriter of all time."